LoganEndreman/idiotic-gorilla-blind-Brain/docs/source/index.rst

 It pulls data from the `Your Own Life Experience database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`info` section for further information, including how to :ref:`understand` the project.

 .. note::